Kydiminstre History, Family Crest & Coats of Arms

 Early History of the Kydiminstre family

 This web page shows only a small excerpt of our Kydiminstre research.
-Another 273 words (20 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597 and 1693 are included under the topic Early Kydiminstre History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1086, 1230, 1498, 1524, 1594, 1597, 1693, 1531, 1487, 1744, 1500 and 1512 are included under the topic Early Kydiminstre History in all our PDF Extended History products and printed products wherever possible.

 Kydiminstre Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Kydiminstre has been recorded under many different variations, including Kittermaster, Kidderminster, Kiddermaster, Kiddiminstre, Keedomister, Kederminster, Kidiministre, Kidiminstre, Kytermyster and many more.

 Early Notables of the Kydiminstre family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Kydiminstre Notables in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) are included under the topic Early Kydiminstre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kydiminstre family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Kydiminstre or a variant listed above: Hugh Kiddermaster, who arrived in Virginia in 1628; Anthony Kittermaster, who was on record in Ontario in 1871; and Albert Kittermaster, also on record in Ontario in 1871..